twittwer/neo4j-paper/paper/cypher.md

 ## ASCII-Art and Nodes

 Cypher uses ASCII-Art to represent patterns.
-We surround nodes with parentheses which look like circles, e.g. **(node)**.
+It surrounds nodes with parentheses which look like circles, e.g. **(node)**.
 (Neo Technology, Inc., 2017b, "Nodes", para.
 1)

 ![node ascii art](/paper/images/cypher_pattern_simple.png)

-If you want to refer to the node later, you can give it an variable like (p) for person or (t) for thing.
+To reference a node at a later time, it can be stored in a variable like (p) for person or (t) for thing.
-In real-world queries, you would probably use longer, more expressive variable names like (person) or (thing).
+In real-world queries, there would probably be longer, more expressive variable names like (person) or (thing).
-If the node is not relevant to your question, you can also use empty parentheses ().
+If the node is not relevant to the question, the parenthesis can also be empty ().

 ## Relationships

-To fully utilize the power of our graph database we want to express more complex patterns between our nodes.
+To fully utilize the power of graph databases complex patterns between the nodes can be expressed.
 Relationships are basically an arrow **-->** between two nodes.
 (Neo Technology, Inc., 2017b, "Relationships", para.
 1) Additional information can be placed in square brackets inside of the arrow.